Sons of former Quincy police detective arraigned in death of man killed in bar fight

 DEDHAM, MASS.
-(WHDH) - Two sons of a former Quincy police detective faced a judge Wednesday for the first time since being charged in connection with a fight outside the Robert I. Nickerson American Legion Post that led to the death of a 44-year-old father of three from Bridgewater earlier this year.
+(WHDH) – Two sons of a former Quincy police detective faced a judge Wednesday for the first time since being arrested in connection with a fight outside the Robert I. Nickerson American Legion Post that led to the death of a 44-year-old father of three earlier this year.

 Matthew Potter is charged with manslaughter and assault in connection with the January fight that left McCallum unconscious and bleeding on the ground outside the bar on Moon Island Road.

-Steven Potter is facing assault charges related to two others who were involved in the fight but not to McCallum, officials said.
+Steven Potter, who has been employed as an EMT with Boston EMS for more than two years, is facing assault charges related to two other people who were involved in the fight but not to McCallum, officials said.

+In a statement, Boston EMS said, “Boston’s emergency medical professionals are committed to helping those in need, often through life-saving measures, and we have no tolerance for behavior that goes against this mission.
+As a result of today’s arraignment, Boston EMS has placed EMT Steven Potter on administrative leave.
+Our thoughts and prayers are with the McCallum family and everyone impacted by this horrible tragedy.”

 The Potters were argumentative and acting aggressively before starting the fight with a member of the American Legion Post, court documents indicate.